DePauw Police Department Staff

 If the officer is investigating a crime or complaint, they may also ask reasonable questions to help them determine whether a crime has occurred or a complaint is valid.
 Refusal to answer questions may prevent an officer from gathering all necessary information.
-If an officer stops you, you should do your best to try to answer the questions the officer poses, running from DePauw Police Officers is not advised in any situation, it is an additional violation of State Law and the University’s Code of Conduct to flee or resist DePauw Police Officers, as well as any other local law enforcement Officers.
+If an officer stops you, you should do your best to try to answer the questions the officer poses.
+Running from DePauw Police Officers is not advised in any situation and is an additional violation of State Law and the University’s Code of Conduct, to flee or resist DePauw Police Officers, as well as any other local law enforcement Officers.

 A police officer will not detain you for an unreasonable amount of time and may not arrest you without cause.
 If you are placed under arrest, the officer must tell you with what crime you are charged.
 Individual cases must be reviewed by a judge for cause within 48 hours.
 If you are given a citation by a DePauw Police Officer, this is a state citation and is in addition to a referral to the Community Standards Committee.
 You will receive communication from the Putnam County Prosecutor’s Office, usually in the form of a summons to court with an assigned court date.
 Community Standards will also contact you in regards to the University’s process.